cjmet/AhMediaPlayer/README.md

 - [x] Add Callback Ability to the Background Task
 - [ ] Integrate FileFind, Callback, EF Core, and Maui
 - [ ] Extract ScanForMedia() into /ProgramLogic/ProgramLogic.cs
+- [ ] Maybe add /ProgramLogic as a .Net 8 Library to share general logic between the CLI, API, and Maui Projects.
 - [x] Move data files back out into a DataLibrary for easier management.
 - [x] Add the rest of the data structures back in, and to the Data Library.
 - [ ] Work on general logic around the DB and App

 - [ ] Read and use Meta Data from MP3 files
 - [ ] Uniquely ID each song to eliminate duplicates
 - [ ] Play a song